nomastickles/pi-monitor/README.md

 This is a python + react ui audio monitoring tool (indicative of baby monitoring tools that visually show loudness of a room) using a raspberry pi, usb microphone, and Philips Hue Bridge lights system.

-The more sound the microphone picks up, the brighter the connected smart lights shine with sensitivity and base loudness adjustments options.
+The more sound the microphone picks up, the brighter the connected smart lights shine with sensitivity and base loudness adjustments.

 ## Tools Used